Grima04/Win32droid/README.md

 As a reference you can take the following results that I got on a Snapdragon 865 device:<br/>
 * Silent Hill 2, safe settings (minimum graphics, 640x480) runs at a _stunning_ 8-13 FPS in the intro scene (restroom scene & outside)<br/>
 * Cinebench R11.5 32 Bit Mode, Multicore CPU benchmark: Score = 2.30
+* Unigine Valley running with interpreter mode at around 2 to 5 seconds per frame (you read that right, **seconds per frame**)

 ### Will 3D Acceleration be supported in the future?
 I would like to implement it, but at the moment I can't do much about it.
 I am a simple dev, who has recently gotten into Linux and Java coding.
 I don't know how to code in C/C++ (yet) and I don't have any graphics API knowledge (OpenGL, Vulkan, ...),